 Watch the birds

-The birds are a valuable tool when chasing these fish.
+The birds are a valuable tool when bluefish fishing.
 The birds can either by high flying, bee lining, screaming, wet roosting, or dry roosting.
 The angler needs to understand the implications of each of these behaviors.
 High flying birds typically circle repeatedly above a rather large patch of water.
 This is a sign that baitfish are concentrated beneath the surface of the water and out of their reach.
 They can easily cover a large area from well above the surface and they are waiting for predators to drive the bait to the top.
 It is very import for the angler to not have tunnel vision when working an area.
 Many times the fisherman’s concentration is on a small patch of water that the fish recently occupied, when just over their shoulder a full scale blitz is going on.
 Watch for birds flying relatively low over the water in a straight line.
 Several birds all heading in the same direction are probably making a bee line towards some obvious surface activity.
 When there are lots of birds over relatively wide area, the best thing to do is to listen for their screams.
 When bait appears on the top, they cannot contain their excitement and immediately give away the location.
 Large numbers of birds sitting on the water in an area is a sign that some significant feeding activity recently took place.
 The bait has probably gone deep and may be directly beneath them.
 The bass and blues may be nearby and simply taking a breather.
 A big flock on the water bears watching for a least a few minutes.
 A large number of birds roosting on rocks or docks suggest that there is probably a very large bait source in the area, but nothing has happened for quite some time.
 This may be worth revisiting later in the tide.

 Light spinning or bait casting tackle will provide the most sport and enjoyment.
 Even though there are plenty of chances to catch some very big stripers and there are always big blues, a good 6’6’’ to 7’ medium weight, fast action is enough to handle nearly anything.
 Braided and gel spun lines are perfect for this type of fishing.
 The thin diameter and slippery surfaces allow for long casts even with some of the smallest lures.
 The lack of stretch transmits every twitch of the rod directly to the lure and the angler can create some very enticing retrieves.
 Most pros prefer 20lb test as it has enough strength to handle some of the biggest fish and larger plugs, yet a thin enough diameter so that there is adequate line capacity in most suitable reels.
 A top quality reel with a good drag is a must.
 A big bluefish or bass will definitely put the tackle to the test.
 The rod must strong enough to handle throwing up to a 7inch (2oz) plug.